mvarrieur/yankee-trail/src/pages/about/index.md

     The perfect getaway.
 Yankee Trail is in the heart of the Lakes and Mountain region of NH and offers its guests a true break.
-Yankee Trail is close to all attractions including The Natural Science Center, golf, fishing and much more.
-Free WiFi also.
+Yankee Trail is close to all attractions including The Natural Science Center, golf, fishing and much more including free WiFi.
 Come and enjoy all the Yankee Trail has to offer.
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/products-grid3.jpg